avostapenkokz/Portfolio/CommentsClassifier/README.md

 ### Project description

-Development of an algorithm for detecting toxic comments for an online store.
+Development of an algorithm for detecting toxic comments in online store.

 ### Data